jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

     (iii) community affairs:
     (iv) public administration, or the law relating to public administration.
 (1A) Subsection (1) does not limit section 29 of the Crown Entities Act 2004.
-(2) Nothing in this section limits section 12 or section 13 or section 14.
+(2) Nothing in this section limits section 12 or section 13.

 **Complaints Division**